Table of contents

 Our recommendation

 A sure-fire tactic is to have a combination of both.
 Your website can be your master portfolio (storing all of your projects in one place) that you can access at any time and place.
-And having your PDF portfolio ready can come in handy when you want to send an architecture work sample or a very specific application.
+Having your PDF portfolio ready can come in handy when you want to send an architecture work sample or a very specific application.

 Archifolio is built to do both for you simply.